BabylonJS/BabylonReactNative/README.md

 After having run the above commands, you can also open `Apps/Playground/android` in Android Studio and run the app from there.

+Ensure that OpenGL ES API Level is set to 'Render maximum' to make use of OpenGL ES 3.
+Otherwise the Playground app will crash. ([Android Simulator Doc](https://github.com/BabylonJS/BabylonNative/blob/master/Documentation/AndroidSimulator.md))

 #### iOS

 iOS can only be built on a Mac.
 Additionally, `CMake` must manually be run to generate the XCode project that the [Playground XCode workspace](Apps/Playground/ios/Playground.xcworkspace/contents.xcworkspacedata) includes.